 Pie Inspiration

 This recipe takes inspiration from Anna Miller's fresh strawberry pie.
+They also have an amazing chocolate haupia pie which inspired this recipe.
 Anna Miller's is a famous local diner in Oahu, Hawaii, and I grew up eating their pies.
 These fresh strawberry pies are in demand during a specific season, and you are limited to how many you can buy.
 The most frustrating part of these pies is that Anna Miller's keep their recipes on lockdown.

 Why You'll Love This Pie